ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

 ## Upload a directory with relative paths

-Instead of individually upload each file, you can upload a whole directory.
+Instead of individually uploading each file, you can upload a whole directory.
 This method is more practical for larger projects.

 1. Create a directory called `Random Planet Facts`

-2. Inside the directory, create file structure
+2. Inside the directory, create the file structure

 ```
 Random Planet Facts